mozilla/code-coverage/backend/README.md

 LOCAL_CONFIGURATION=/path/to/code-coverage-conf.yml ./run.sh
 ```

-You can specify a firefox-ci Taskcluster secret instead using:
+You can specify a firefox-ci Taskcluster secret (e.g. project-relman/code-coverage/dev) instead using:

 ```shell
 TASKCLUSTER_SECRET=path/to/secret ./run.sh